 We believe that the range of 3D printing consumable materials, together with the broad set of materials in our materials ecosystem, that we offer, is the widest in the industry.
-Our consumable materials consist of over 61 FDM spool-based filament materials, 49 PolyJet cartridge-based resin materials, and 158 functional materials.
-These materials yield a large variety of digital materials that reflect over 600,000 color variations, transparency, opacity and flexibility levels.
+Our consumable materials consist of over 61 FDM spool-based filament materials, over 50 PolyJet cartridge-based resin materials, PolyJet materials can be combined digitally and yield a large variety of digital materials that reflect over 500,000 color variations, transparency, opacity and flexibility levels.